scottyueguan/my_site/content/authors/admin/_index.md

 superuser: true
 highlight_name: false
 ---

-Nelson Bighetti is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.

-Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed neque elit, tristique placerat feugiat ac, facilisis vitae arcu.
-Proin eget egestas augue.
-Praesent ut sem nec arcu pellentesque aliquet.
-Duis dapibus diam vel metus tempus vulputate.

-{{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.
+Scott Guan is a PhD candidate at the Georgia Tech Dynamics and Control System Lab.
+He is currently advised by Prof. Panagiotis Tsiotras.
+His research interests include multi-agent reinforcement learning, game theory and optimal control.